Shock absorbers & springs, steering

 First ....a basic discussion of shock absorbers, and some things about springs:

 Shock absorbers do a number of things, including what the name implies, 'absorbing shock' (bump) energy.
-In almost all modern motorcycles, the shock absorber is both hydraulic and air operated, and is almost always combined with the suspension spring, typically the spring is wrapped around the shock absorber cartridge.
-The energy captured by the spring in any one direction is moderated by the shock absorber, otherwise the spring would allow the parts of the suspension called 'un-sprung weight' to 'pogo' ...or oscillate up and down ...and any oscillation means less time the tire is on the ground.
+In almost all modern motorcycles, the shock absorber is both oil and air operated, and is almost always combined with the suspension spring, typically the spring is located surrounding the shock absorber parts.
+The energy captured by the spring in either direction is moderated by the shock absorber, otherwise the spring would allow the parts of the suspension called 'un-sprung weight' to 'pogo' ...or oscillate up and down ...and any oscillation means less time the tire is on the ground.
+The total weight of the motorcycle is vastly greater than the 'unsprung weight', so the suspension moves the most.
 Shock absorbers are quite often, if not nearly always, designed such that their effect in one direction is different than in the other direction; and some shocks are adjustable in one or both directions.
 Often these adjustments are called Bound (compression) and Rebound (extension or lowering of compression).
+With the proper shock absorber valving, and correct amount and type of oil, and correct amount of air above the oil, the desired characteristics of the shock absorber can be had reasonably closely.
+Sophistication of a shock absorber....and spring....are highly variable.

 The spring length at rest is usually adjustable on rear suspensions by a lever or special wrench, sometimes by hand rotating ring.
-The spring length adjustment on front suspensions is usually adjusted by adding or removing spacers.
+The spring length compression adjustment on front suspensions is usually adjusted by adding or removing spacers.
+In some types of forks there are more than one spring.
+Some types of front suspension units have adjustable spring perches, that set height (front suspension length, etc.).

 http://bmwmotorcycletech.info/nerdy-stuff.htm ....scan down to one of the spring formulas, at item 13.